bredelings/BAli-Phy/TODO/CommandLineModel.md

 # Command-Line Model AST

-Goal: introduce a structured `ModelExpr<A>` AST for command-line model expressions, with explicit node annotations and explicit argument-edge annotations.
+Goal: introduce a structured `CM::Expr<A>` AST for command-line model expressions, with explicit node annotations and explicit argument-edge annotations.
 Use it beside the current `ptree` pipeline first, then migrate typechecking, extraction, code generation, and `model_t`.
 Keep type annotations as `ptree` initially; replace them later.

+The AST lives in namespace `CmdModel`; use the alias `CM` in signatures and implementation code when the shorter spelling improves readability.

 ## Phase 0: Inventory Current Invariants